swedenconnect/technical-framework/README.md

 ### About

-The specifications in this branch is the latest development of the Swedish eID Framework.
+The specifications in this branch are the latest development of the Swedish eID Framework.
 The latest official release can be found in the [march-2017 branch](https://github.com/elegnamnden/technical-framework/tree/march-2017).

 ### Feedback and Questions